greyvortex/Phantom_toolbox/README.md

  .
 Wordlist contains directory names from various sources reliable for most of the scans ... <br/>
  .
 If you want to use custom wordlist, you will have to add the path manually.<br/>
    You can use `-dir` for directory enumeration.<br>
+`Now has a Built-in Log Manager and Update Manager.` `Under Development, So few things might not work as intended`